jacobwarren/saplings/README.md

 - Routing other tokens through lightweight global summary tokens
 - Reducing computational costs while improving grounding
 - Empirically fewer hallucinations in outputs

+#### GASA with Third-Party LLMs

+When using GASA with third-party APIs like OpenAI and Anthropic:
+- Full GASA implementation is only possible with local models (vLLM) where we have direct access to the attention mechanism
+- With third-party APIs, Saplings uses a "soft GASA" approach that performs intelligent context packing based on the dependency graph
+- The `enable_gasa` flag still works with third-party models, but activates context optimization rather than true sparse attention masks

 ### Self-Improvement Loop